 Cats are creatures of habit, and their digestive systems are no exception.
 A sudden switch in their diet, even to a higher-quality food, can easily cause stomach upset and vomiting.
 If you need to change your cat’s food for any reason, the key is to do it gradually.
 A slow transition gives their gut bacteria time to adjust.
 Start by mixing a small amount of the new food (about 25%) with their old food (75%).
 Over the next one to two weeks, slowly increase the proportion of the new food while decreasing the old until you’ve fully made the switch.
 This patient approach is the best way to transition your cat’s food without causing digestive issues.

-Create a Calm Mealtime Environment
+Create a Calm Mealtime Setup

 Mealtime can be a source of stress for some cats, especially in multi-pet households where they might feel a sense of competition.
 This anxiety can cause them to eat too quickly, leading to vomiting.
 To help your cat relax, create a calm and predictable mealtime environment.
 Feed them in a quiet, low-traffic area of your home where they won’t be disturbed by people or other pets.
 If you have more than one cat, give each their own food bowl and place them a good distance apart.
 This prevents them from feeling like they need to guard their food or eat quickly before someone else does.
 Sticking to a consistent feeding schedule also helps reduce anxiety by making meals a predictable part of their day.